nouhailaaziki/Born2beroot/README.md

 1. open a browser and type `netdata.cloud` in the address bar.
 This should direct you to the official netdata website.
 After that click on `Get Netdata` button.
 ![continue](screen_shots_guide/Screen%20Shot%202025-01-19%20at%202.06.20%20PM.png)

-2. You will be directed to a page to register, click on continue with Google, and choose your preferred account.
+2. You will be directed to a page to sign-in, click on continue with Google, and choose your preferred account.
 ![continue](screen_shots_guide/Screen%20Shot%202025-01-19%20at%202.19.12%20AM.png)

 3. Now you need to answer some questions to customize your account, if you don't know the answer follow what I did in the guide